cpp-lln-lab/localizer_visual_motion/README.md

 ## Requirements

 Make sure that the following toolboxes are installed and added to the matlab / octave path.
-See the next session on how to install the submodule toolboxes.
+See the next section on how to install the submodule toolboxes.

 For instructions see the following links: